ics-py/ics-py/README.rst

     :alt: Apache 2 License

 Ics.py is a pythonic and easy iCalendar library.
-It's goals are to read and write ics data in a developper friendly way.
+It's goals are to read and write ics data in a developer friendly way.

 iCalendar is a widely-used and useful format but not user friendly.
 Ics.py is there to give you the ability of creating and reading this format without any knowledge of it.